jeka-dev/jeka/README.md

 		    this.fatJar = true;
         }

-	    // Just to run directly the whole build bypassing the Jake bootstrap mechanism.
+	    // Just to run directly the whole build bypassing the Jerkar bootstrap mechanism.
-	    // Was necessary in first place to build Jake with itself. public static void main(String[] args) {
+	    // It is necessary in first place to build Jerkar with itself. public static void main(String[] args) {
 		    new CoreBuild().base();
 	    }